Jose-A-ProfessorFrink/BehavioralTesting/BehavioralTestGuidelines.md

 }
 ```

 The structure of the test follows all the same rules for test naming with one key distinction: The criteria that sets each test apart from each other in this theory is giving a meaningful English description in the form of when criteria of the main test.
 In this way, we can understand the test by simply concatenating the display name of the theory with each respective inline datas first string parameter.
-So, for example, to understand the second case in this theory, we would say 'Add order item should calculate item price correctly when movie has no known metascore'.
+So, for example, to understand the third case in this theory, we would say 'Add order item should calculate item price correctly when movie has no known metascore'.
 This is necessary because we _need_ to have a proper English description for the test itself.
 It is not good enough to rely on the naked parameter data.
 By convention, I always give this parameter the `_` value.
 This makes it clear it is a discard and it shows up nicely in the test output window.

 The addition of the `_` will give warnings about an unused parameter.
 Until there is a better solution in place for `InlineData()` that accepts a test name we need to suppress the compiler warning (challenge to readers, you could add this as a feature request and PR to the XUnit library...).